Marquette beats No. 12 Wisconsin 74-69 in OT; Howard has 27

 BIG PICTURE

 Wisconsin: The Badgers couldn't balance Happ's inside presence with outside shooting, which had been a strength this season.
-They missed 14 of their last 15 shots from beyond the arc.
+They were 1 of 12 from behind the arc after halftime.
 D'Mitrik Trice, who finished with 10 points, was just 1 of 6 from 3-point range.

-Davison went scoreless, missing all three of his 3s.
+"Trice is a huge key," Wojciechowski said.
+"Happ has been consistently terrific.
+When they're down, the guy who usually saves them on the perimeter is Trice."

-Marquette: The way the Golden Eagles won was another sign of the team's renewed focus on defense.
-The Badgers broke through Marquette's defensive wall early in the game, but had trouble getting off good shots late in the game.
+Marquette: The Badgers broke through Marquette's defensive wall early in the game, but had trouble getting off good shots late.
 The presence of 6-foot-9 Theo John late, after he was mired by foul trouble, helped in the lane against Happ, a preseason All-American.
+Morrow, a post player who transferred from Nebraska, also converted an offensive rebound with 2:07 left for a 69-65 lead.

 UP NEXT